The remains of Lochend Castle, formerly Restalrig Castle, are incorporated into the side of the 19th century Lochend House.

 In 1602 he sold Fast Castle to Archibald Douglas, and in 1604 he split the barony of Restalrig and sold the Craigentinny part to James Nisbet and the remainder to James Elphinstone, the 1st Lord Balmerino.

-Lochend Castle passed to Lord Murray, and in 1816 it was largely knocked down.
+Restalrig, or Lochend Castle as it became know, returned to the Lords Balmerino as it was forfeited by Arthur Elphinstone, 6th Lord Balmerino, following his capture at Culloden fighting for the Jacobites.
+It then passed to Lord Murray, but in 1816 it was largely knocked down.
 Around 1820 a new house was built on the site, consisting of a two storey symmetrical villa.

 A portion of the south elevation of the old castle was incorporated into the west side of the new building, the side perched on the rocky crags and overlooking the loch, and interestingly an old fireplace and a corbel can still be seen projecting from it.